huggingface/transformers/docs/source/en/tasks/knowledge_distillation_for_image_classification.md

 processed_datasets = dataset.map(process, batched=True)
 ```

-Essentially, we want the student to mimick the teacher so we will get the output from the teacher and the student, multiply it with a parameter called `temperature`, then calculate KL-divergence between them.
-We will then calculate loss based on KL-divergence and student output, and to provide a trade-off between them, we will use a parameter called `lambda`.
-In this tutorial, we are going to use `lambda` as 0.5 and temperature as 5.
+Essentially, we want the student to mimic the teacher.
+To achieve this, we first get the logits output by the teacher and the student.
+Then, we divide each of them by the parameter `temperature`, which controls the importance of each soft target.
+We will use the KL loss to compute the divergence between the student and teacher.
+A parameter called `lambda` weights the importance of the distillation loss.
+In this example, we will use `temperature=5` and `lambda=0.5`.

 ```python